 The local parish offers, in exchange for a donation, a personal visit from the man himself.
 A few weeks ago we received an application form on which we had to request a time and date of visit, advise who’d be home, give the kids’ names and ages and a list of both the things they had done well and the things that they need to improve.
 We did our best to fill it out in German, hoping – mainly because we’d been using the visit as a bribe – that it would work out.
 And sure enough, one wintery Sunday evening, there was a knock on the door and there he was.

-He did not, however, come alone.
-There was not one but two creepy Schmutzlis lurking in his wake.
 We’d spent a fair bit of time discussing the visit – a bunch of Swiss German talking dudes showing up to your house and knowing all about your naughty and nice business is a bit full on for anyone, let alone a wee person.
 We talked a lot about treats and presents, and Ads knew that if she did the right thing, Samiclaus would bring her something she wanted.
 I was expecting her to ask for baby dolls, duplo, toy farm animals, cake…the things she generally requests if given a choice.
 But no. Emphatically and specifically my little miss wanted one thing and one thing only: a pink hand towel.
 Needless to say Samiclaus delivered, with a side of bemusement.
 (And creepiness.)

 Although old enough to be excited by Samiclaus (and Santa and Father Christmas), my lass is not quite savvy enough to question thematic variations.
 So when her kita had a Samiclaus event – at night time, in a nearby forest – it was like it was the first time they’d met.